wolny/pytorch-3dunet/README.md

 ### Prediction tips

 1. If you're running prediction for a large dataset, consider using `LazyHDF5Dataset` and `LazyPredictor` in the config.
-   This will save memory by loading data on the fly at the cost of slower prediction time.
+   This will save memory by loading data/saving predictions on the fly at the cost of slower prediction time.
    See [test_config_lazy](resources/3DUnet_confocal_boundary/test_config_lazy.yml) for an example config.
 2. If your model predicts multiple classes (see e.g. [train_config_multiclass](resources/3DUnet_multiclass/train_config.yaml)), consider saving only the final segmentation instead of the probability maps which can be time and space consuming.
    To do so, set `save_segmentation: true` in the `predictor` section of the config ( see [test_config_multiclass](resources/3DUnet_multiclass/test_config.yaml)).